boggodan/boggohydra/readme.md

 ```

 Then you can call either terrain(), terrainCheap() or terrainVeryCheap().
-Note that these functions only work directly on video source - they only read an input source directly, so you cannot chain them.
+Note that these functions only work directly on a video source - they only read an input source directly, so you cannot chain them.
 For example you might call:

 src(o1).terrain()